ms/buildtogether.tech/research/index.md

     process using the new tool?"
 Answers could be found by collecting developer ratings for the new system or of team communication enabled by a new tool.

-What's most important to remember in all of this is [Goodhart's Law][goodhart-law]: as soon as you use some measure to evaluate people it ceases to be a good measure because people will start to game the system.
+The more recent SPACE framework looks at Satisfaction, Performance, Activity, Communication, and Efficiency <cite>Forsgren2018,Forsgren2021</cite>.
+However productivity is measured, it's important to remember [Goodhart's Law][goodhart-law]: as soon as you use some measure to evaluate people it ceases to be a good measure because people will start to game the system.
 For example,
 <cite>Gitinabard2020</cite> reports that it's possible to classify student